Targets

 In this step you typically:

-2. Choose the direction for each target (maximize / minimize / match)
+- Choose the optimization type for each target (maximize / minimize / match)

 What makes the Target step "invalid"